-In most cases, executives from the companies Aldridge acquired chose to sell their firms in an effort to move on to other opportunities, Wiley explained.
-Out of the 11 deals Aldridge has done in recent years, only three executives were brought in from the acquired companies, and in those cases they were shareholders, he said.
+In most cases, executives from the companies Aldridge acquired chose to sell their firms to move on to other opportunities, Wiley explained.
+Out of the 11 deals Aldridge has done in recent years, we brought in only three executives from the acquired companies, and in those cases, they were shareholders, he said.
 Today, only one remains.

 “The biggest reason is … cultural differences between organizations [are] very nuanced and typically very vast,” Wiley said.

 He added that those differences aren’t necessarily good or bad.
-The executives who stayed immediately after their companies were acquired by Aldridge “never quite jelled, with the exception of the one remaining.”
+The executives who stayed immediately after their companies were acquired by Aldridge “never quite jelled, except the one remaining.”

 Because their culture is very focused on high growth, “it takes the right person, the person who likes to inflict pain on themselves and be part of that growth cycle, and that’s usually where the trouble comes in,” Wiley added.
 “It’s a lot of hard work.”

 Just as soon as one company is melded into Aldridge, he said, they buy another organization, and “there is so much change in a company growing as fast as we are it’s hard … for a person to sign up forever.
 Then you have personality differences that factor in.”